Guide

 The NHS Pension Scheme offers a number of flexible retirement options with new flexible retirement options being introduced to help employers attract and retain experienced staff.

-How promoting the flexible retirement options can benefit employers
+How flexible retirement options can benefit employers

-• Supporting employees to work flexibly towards the end of their careers can help employees achieve a healthy work-life balance and enable experienced staff to stay in the NHS for longer and pass their valuable skills and knowledge to colleagues.
+• Supporting employees to work flexibly towards the end of their careers can help employees achieve a healthy work-life balance and enable experienced staff to stay in the NHS for longer, and pass their valuable skills and knowledge to colleagues.

 • Retaining experienced staff is critical to ensure the delivery of high-quality patient care.
+Visit our retention hub to access our dedicated collection of resources and guidance on this topic.

 • By enabling employees to retire flexibly, employers can support the health and wellbeing of employees who are approaching the end of their careers.
 This can help to improve sickness absence rates and productivity, while reducing rates of stress, fatigue and burnout.

-• Offering retired staff the option to re-join the NHS Pension Scheme after full or partial retirement is a way of supporting the financial wellbeing of employees, as it allows staff to build up further pension for a comfortable retirement and may to help bridge any gap between taking their NHS Pension and State Pension benefits.
+• Offering retired staff the option to re-join the NHS Pension Scheme after full or partial retirement is a way of supporting the financial wellbeing of employees, as it allows staff to build up further pension for a comfortable retirement and may help to bridge any gap between taking their NHS Pension and State Pension benefits.

 • Partial retirement can be used by employers as a tool to support staff affected by annual allowance, as the ability to take all or part of their pension and continue working may help some staff to control their pension growth.